-Plans to convert a Northumberland power station to a biomass facility have taken a major step forward following the awarding of a Government contract.
+Plans to convert a Northumberland power station to a biomass facility have taken a major step forward after a government funding boost.

-The news was last night welcomed by the company as well as local politicians, who said it promised to safeguard up to 200 jobs and have wider benefits for the region.
+The news was last night welcomed by bosses as well as the local MP, who said it promised to safeguard more than 100 jobs.

-In December, the site was selected by the Government as one of the projects it favoured for a biomass conversion.
+Last week, the site was selected by the government as one of the projects it favours for a biomass conversion.

-The power station was built to serve Rio Tinto’s adjoining aluminium smelter in 1972.
+The power station was built to serve an adjoining aluminium smelter by aluminium company Alcan, which later became Rio Tinto Alcan, in 1972.